Saintat1/Saintat1.github.io/_posts/2017-03-03-Python_Web_App_Frame_work.md

 >* Git Bash: Run scripts.

 **Registration**
->1.Launch a new instance, choose viture machine, here I used ubuntu 14.04 AMI.
+>1、Launch a new instance, choose viture machine, here I used ubuntu 14.04 AMI.
 You will get a xxx.pem file after registration, keep it in a safe place, this file is the key for login, and you can not download it again if you lose it.
->2.Under Network & Security --> Security Groups --> Inbound , remenber to open port 80 by adding a new rule.
+>2、Under Network & Security --> Security Groups --> Inbound , remenber to open port 80 by adding a new rule.
 (Type: TCP, Port:80), cause my app use port 80 fot listening.
->2.Both IP and DNS address will change after each restarts, so we should use elastic IP address.
+>2、Both IP and DNS address will change after each restarts, so we should use elastic IP address.
 (TO DO)
->3.Register RDS service, put database on RDS instead of server.(TO DO)
+>3、Register RDS service, put database on RDS instead of server.(TO DO)

 ### Sever Configuration
-#### Ubuntu, make sure you have installed the following( Use sudo apt-get install openssh-server):
+***If you are using Ubuntu, make sure you have installed the following( Use sudo apt-get install openssh-server):***
-<p>openssh-server: SSH service</p>
+>*openssh-server: SSH service
-<p>gunicorn: support gevent， WSGI Server</p>
+>*gunicorn: support gevent， WSGI Server
-<p>Nginx: Web Server</p>
+>*Nginx: Web Server</p>
-<p>python-gevent: 同步代码变异步协程()</p>
+>*python-gevent: convert code to asyn version
-<p>python-jinja2</p>
+>*python-jinja2</p>
-<p>python-mysql.connector</p>
+>*python-mysql.connector
-<p>python-mysql.connector</p>
+>*python-mysql.connector
-<p>Mysql Server and Client</p>
+>*Mysql Server and Client

 ```bash